-According to the Centers for Disease Control and Prevention (CDC), car accidents are a leading cause of death amongst children in the US.
-However, these deaths can be prevented if parents take certain safety measures while riding in a car with children onboard.
+When can kid sit in front seat?
+Well, there are a few factors to consider.
+According to the CDC (Centers for Disease Control and Prevention), car accidents account for the leading cause of death among children in the US.
+However, these deaths can be prevented when parents take safety measures while traveling with children.

 When Can A Child Sit In The Front Seat?

-According to the American Academy of Pediatrics, the Department of Transportation (DOT), and the National Transportation Safety Board (NTSB), all children weighing below 65 pounds or aged below 13 years should be seated in the back seat of the car.
+According to the American Academy of Pediatrics, the Department of Transportation (DOT), and the National Transportation Safety Board (NTSB), all children weighing below 65 pounds or aged below 13 years should be seated in the back seat of the car (1) (2).
 Experts at AAP further advise delaying the transition from the rear seat to the front seat for as long as possible.

 Risks For Children Sitting In The Front Seat

-According to Stanford Children’s Health, the following are the risks associated with children sitting in the front seat of a car.
+According to Stanford Children’s Health, the following are the risks associated with children sitting in the front seat of a car (2).

 - In crashes, the airbags inflate at less than 1/20th of a second and move at speeds of up to 200mph.
 The force from these airbags can kill, decapitate, or cause several head injuries in children sitting in the front seat.